 Having fled Syria due to the war, Ahmad counts himself as fortunate to be alive.
 It has not been plain sailing since his arrival at the Azraq Refugee Camp, but football has given him a purpose in life again.
 He wants to offer children hope where there was once despair, and a chance to be children again.

-Five decades of armed conflict and organised crime, have led to an increasing number of families living in impoverished conditions.
+Five decades of armed conflict and organised crime in Colombia have led to an increasing number of families living in impoverished conditions.
 In these conditions, children are especially vulnerable to being drawn into crime, drugs, and violence.
 Andy’s activities give children an opportunity to see life beyond conflicts and crime.

-Due to regional conflicts, Rinto had to move several times in his childhood before he was able to settle down and study.
+Due to regional conflicts in Indonesia, Rinto had to move several times in his childhood before he was able to settle down and study.
 Although he didn’t have any experience in playing football, he wanted to be a coach and work with children.
 Together with 4 other Young Coaches he now trains over 80 kids.

 Jacqueline and Patrick supported each other during the Tandem Young Coach Education 2015.
 Together as a “Tandem” they completed the Programme in Bremen and Basel.
 Since then, both of them work as Young Coaches with the disability football team of SV Werder Bremen – the Werder Youngstars.